maxmarsc/dave/USER_GUIDE.md

 # DAVE user guide
-This is the user guide for DAVE
+This is the user guide for DAVE.
+It's supposed to be the official documentation for DAVE.
+If you think something is not clear or missing, please open an issue.

 ## DAVE setup
 When adding DAVE to your system it's important to understand it's composed of